 Even if totally fluent in English, your new colleagues might miss subtle meanings or misinterpret something because of your specific word choice.
 Indians, for example, are known to be sensitive, which means that constructive criticism can be harder to take, depending on how it’s delivered.
 So, rather than saying, “I really don’t like how you’ve handled this task.
 Consider this approach instead?”
 You can say: “Rama, that’s not bad, but here’s how I think you can do this task better.”
 Particularly in the early days, framing your sentences the right way can turn a good relationship into a great one.

 New employees need time to acclimatize to their workplaces before they can fully collaborate with their co-workers and become productive team members.
 Similarly, it makes sense for companies to apply that same logic when outsourcing.

 At Helpware, we place company culture at the forefront of our business.
-Meaning, companies get access to offshore or local teams that can quickly adapt and align themselves to your business's core values and corporate culture.
+Meaning that companies get access to offshore or local teams that can quickly adapt and align themselves to your business's core values and corporate culture.
 Plus, with years of experience in the outsourcing industry, Helpware is already an expert at managing cultural differences and celebrating diversity.

 Over the years, business process outsourcing has been synonymous with call centers.
 While it’s true that BPO companies can offer expert help with call center and customer services, it is certainly not the only task that they can handle for you.